Danny Shittu: Return to Millwall

 In the 2013–14 season, Shittu continued to remain as the club's captain in the absence of Robinson, who still injured, and started for the first six league matches before dropped for two matches following his performance in a 5–1 loss against Derby County on 16 September 2013.
 But following Mark Beevers’ injury, Shittu returned to the first team as captain on 28 September 2013, in a 2–0 win over Leeds United.
 Shittu then scored his first goal of the season on 2 November 2013, in a 2–2 draw against Burnley.
 However, Shittu was demoted to the substitute in number of matches by the end of 2013 before his return to the first team on 26 December 2013 against Watford was short–lived when he received a red card in early first half, in a 4–0.
 However, towards the end of the season, Shittu was sidelined again that ruled him out for the rest of the season.
 Nevertheless, Shittu went on to make twenty–three appearances and scoring once in all competitions.
 Shittu was also awarded the Junior Lions Player of the Year at the end of the season.

-The 2014–15 season saw Shittu continuing to rehabilitate his injury and did not appear in the first team at the start of the season Nevertheless, Shittu did featured in the pre–season friendly match against Bromley on 21 July 2014 and then made his first appearance of the season on 12 August 2014, in a 1–0 win over Wycombe Wanderers in the first round of League Cup.
+The 2014–15 season saw Shittu continuing to rehabilitate his injury and did not appear in the first team at the start of the season Nevertheless, Shittu did feature in the pre–season friendly match against Bromley on 21 July 2014 and then made his first appearance of the season on 12 August 2014, in a 1–0 win over Wycombe Wanderers in the first round of League Cup.
 Shittu then scored his first league appearance of the season on 25 October 2014, in a 1–0 win over Cardiff City.
 Two weeks later on 8 November 2014, Shittu scored again, in a 3–2 loss against Brentford.
 However, Shittu was dropped from the squad as the 2014–15 season progressed and never played again this season, spending time at the reserve instead.
 During the season, Shittu was awarded for the club's PFA Community Champion for 2013–14, as well as, the PFA Player in the Community at Football League Awards ceremony.